 As a manufacturer or distributor, your marketing strategies must differ from those of a B2C organization.
-At the end of the day, your end goal is to reach other businesses, and to convince them to carry your products.
+At the end of the day, your end goal is to reach other businesses and convince them to work with you.
 If you can’t accomplish this task, your marketing has failed.

-If you’re seeking modern, reliable, and cost-effective strategies that will allow you to use the Internet to reach more companies and grow your business, look no further.
-We’ve put together this list of manufacturer marketing strategies to help you reach more potential partners online.
-And if you’re new to Internet marketing, don’t worry: these strategies are written out in plain English, so you’ll have no trouble understanding them.
+If you’re seeking modern, reliable, and cost-effective manufacturer marketing strategies that will allow you to use the Internet to reach more companies and grow your business, look no further.
+We’ve put together this list of industrial marketing solutions for manufacturing companies to help you reach more potential partners online.
+And if you’re new to Internet marketing, don’t worry.
+These strategies are written out in plain English, so you’ll have no trouble understanding them.

 Let’s begin by explaining why Internet marketing is so effective for manufacturers and other B2B organizations.

 See how we can help you GROW YOUR BUSINESS

 Why use online marketing for manufacturers and distributors?